antimof/UxPlay/README.md

 sourceVersion 220.68; this can also be changed in global.h.
-It had been thought that it was necessary for UxPlay to claim to be an older 32 bit AppleTV model that cannot run modern 64bit tvOS, in order for the client to use a "legacy" protocol for pairing with the server (see the _"Notes on AirPlay protocol versions"_ at the end of this README).
+It had been thought that it was necessary for UxPlay to claim to be an older 32 bit AppleTV model that cannot run modern 64bit tvOS, in order for the client to use a "legacy" protocol for pairing with the server.
 However, UxPlay still works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1); it seems that the use of "legacy" protocol just requires bit 27 (listed as